Reframing Isolated Fulfillment Fallout into a Systems Challenge

 A Vision for the Future

-• To sustain this shift, I visualized and investigatory node map highlighting events and flagging possible downstream impacts in real-time so issues could be intercepted before they cascaded.
+• To anchor this shift, I designed an investigatory node map highlighting live events and flags downstream impacts so issues could be intercepted before they cascaded.
 Each node surfaced insights and suggested levers that could be pulled, giving users control at each stage to resolve breakdowns.

 • I also proposed opportunities to extend this approach through modeling and AI simulation, such as forecasting performance during peak periods to help teams prepare in advance.
 Over time, automation could take on triage responsibilities, freeing teams to focus on higher-value work while ensuring a more resilient and proactive fulfillment model.